Vision | - I believe reliability is the most important part of any product.

 |

-- Side Projects: I contribute to open-source projects, including Kubernetes, Etcd, Raft, and ETL tools.
+- As side projects, I contribute to OSS like Kubernetes, Etcd, Raft, and a workflow engine.

 |

-- In my role as CTO, I led the development team and personally wrote over 100,000 lines of backend code over 5.5 years.
+- As a second role, I co-founded Industry Technology for real estate companies.
+As CTO, I led the development team and wrote entire backend code in 5.5 years.

 |